Movie Poster Design

 The Sneetches Series

 The story describes two kinds of sneetches, the plain sneetches and the superior star-bellied sneetches.
 One day a business man comes with a machine that can put stars on the sneetches bellies.
-Once all of the sneetches get stars on their bellies, suddenly the starless sneetches are superior, so the businessman creates a star removal machine and so begins the endless cycle of the sneetches running from one machine to the other.
+Once all of the sneetches get stars on their bellies, suddenly the starless sneetches are viewed as superior, so the businessman creates a star removal machine and so begins the endless cycle of the sneetches running from one machine to the other.

 Given the embarrassing truth that we could all learn from this children's story, I wanted to make a really fun, playful series that asks the viewer to analyze the relevance of the sneetch story to our own adult lives.
 What better way to do that then the medium of movie posters.